ripsamuel/ripsamuel/README.md

 <img src="https://komarev.com/ghpvc/?username=anandmainali" alt="anandmainali" />

-### Hi there im Samuel Calderon Osorio 👋
+### Hi there.
+Im Samuel Felipe Calderon 👋

 <!--
 **ripsamuel/ripsamuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... my portfolio
 - 🌱 I’m currently learning ...
+Typescript and GraphQL
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...big projects
 - 🤔 I’m looking for help with ...
+Node.js
-- 💬 Ask me about ...
+- 💬 Ask me about ...Whatever
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
+He/him/his
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... ily sk8 and ride motorcycle🏂
 -->